Medvedev91/timeto.me/README.md

 Note, the tasks are sorted by time of day and indicate how much time is left.
 It's like a schedule.

-**But most importantly, when I press it, it automatically starts a timer with the right activity.**
+**The most important, when I press it, it automatically starts a timer with the right activity.**

 You can create not only everyday tasks.
 For example, watering a cactus once a week or paying for internet once a month, etc.